-Classification Level 1 Definition Classification Level 2 Biodiversity benefits that derive from activities Protection and remediation of soil, groundwater and surface water whose primary purpose is the prevention, reduction and elimination of pollution.
-This category covers Protection of ambient air and climate most of the activities in the environmental protection category used by the SEEA central Other pollution reduction measures framework excluding 6, Protection of biodiversity Waste management Pollution management and landscapes (and 8.6, Research on species, etc.).
+Classification Level 1 Definition Classification Level 2 Biodiversity benefits that derive from activities Protection and remediation of soil, groundwater and surface water and elimination of pollution.
+This category covers Protection of ambient air and climate most of the activities in the environmental Other pollution reduction measures framework excluding 6, Protection of biodiversity Waste management Pollution management and landscapes (and 8.6, Research on species, etc.).
 It overlaps with certain pollution control measures Wastewater management in the sustainable use category, such as promotion of sustainable agriculture.
 If the written objective is to reduce negative impacts, it should be included here; if it is to improve biodiversity in production systems it should be in "sustainable use".
-Coastal and marine pollution debris management Protected areas management, including indigenous and communities conserved areas Expansion of protected areas including transboundary areas and biodiversity corridors Landscape/seascape conservation, including valuable ecosystem services Protected areas and other conservation In situ and ex situ measures to protect and safeguard Poaching, wildlife trade and CITES measures biodiversity at genetic, species and ecosystem levels.
-Loss of valuable habitats, including targeted conservation of species outside PAs Ecosystem connectivity Ex situ conservation of species (botanical gardens and gene banks) Other effective area-based conservation measures (OECMs), including buffer zones Reintroduction of species - consider specific sectors under this (e.g., mined out areas, reforestation) Restoration The restoration or the rehabilitation of degraded ecosystems for biodiversity and ecosystem services Site redevelopment and engineering objectives.
+Coastal and marine pollution debris management Protected areas management, including indigenous and communities conserved areas Expansion of protected areas including transboundary areas and biodiversity corridors Landscape/seascape conservation, including valuable ecosystem services Protected areas and In situ and ex situ measures to protect and safeguard Poaching, wildlife trade and CITES measures levels.
+Loss of valuable habitats, including targeted conservation of species outside PAs Ecosystem connectivity Ex situ conservation of species (botanical gardens and gene banks) Other effective area-based conservation measures (OECMs), including buffer zones The contraction of the collective of the contraction Reintroduction of species - consider specific sectors under this (e.g., mined out areas, reforestation) Restoration ecosystems for biodiversity and ecosystem services Site redevelopment and engineering objectives.
 Site management Post-disaster relief Agrobiodiversity Sustainable use of renewable natural resource as Sustainable agriculture defined by the CBD.
 This category is distinguished Sustainable aquaculture from the green economy by its focus on ecosystem services, primarily production and the underlying Sustainable fisheries Sustainable use support services.
-Activities are targeted towards Sustainable forestry improving biodiversity outcomes in coordination with other co-benefits related to Sustainable land management (UNCCD and multiple uses) natural resource use.
+Activities are targeted towards Sustainable forestry coordination with other co-benefits related to Sustainable land management (UNCCD and multiple uses) natural resource use.
 Sustainable marine and coastal management Sustainable rangelands Sustainable wildlife